PCMDI/input4MIPs_CVs/docs/dataset-overviews/anthropogenic-slcf-co2-emissions.md

 Full details on the dataset and all relevant links can be found on the [CEDS GitHub page](https://github.com/JGCRI/CEDS).
 A summary of differences between the CMIP7 and previous versions of the dataset can be found on the [CEDS GitHub documentation page](https://github.com/JGCRI/CEDS/tree/master/documentation).

-#### ScenarioMIP Emissions:
+#### ScenarioMIP emissions

 Brief documentation, version history with changes compared to earlier testing data, and global sums is available on [Zenodo](10.5281/zenodo.17981825).
-Please add any feedback to https://github.com/PCMDI/input4MIPs_CVs/discussions/406
+Please add any feedback to [https://github.com/PCMDI/input4MIPs_CVs/discussions/406]().

 <!--- begin-cmip7-phases-source-ids -->
 <!--- Do not edit this section, it is automatically updated when the docs are built -->